On Classifying Continuous Constraint Satisfaction Problems: Introduction

+\paragraph{Variable-Constraint Graph.} We have completely neglected the variable-constraint incidence graph in this paper.
+Previous work showed that this graph can be restricted, by self-reduction and a clever application of the addition constraint~\cite{AreasKleist,AnnaPreparation}.
+We are curious if it is possible to classify hereditary graph classes for which \CCI is \ER-complete.

-\item Previous reductions of \ER-completeness usually also imply so-called universality results.
-They translate topological and algebraic phenomena from one type of CSP to another type.
-Our methods seem not to imply these types of universality results.
-Specifically, if $f$ is a complicated function that is not even a polynomial, it seems implausible that $f$ can be used to construct, say, $\sqrt{2}$. \end{itemize}
+\paragraph{Universality Results.} Previous reductions of \ER-completeness usually also imply so-called universality results.
+Giving a proper introduction to universality results is outside the scope of this paper.
+Universality results translate topological and algebraic phenomena from one type of CSP to another type.
+See the lecture notes by Matou{\v{s}}ek for some introduction to universality theorems in this context~\cite{matousek2014intersection}.
+Our methods do not seem to imply these types of universality results.
+Specifically, if $f$ is a complicated function that is not even a polynomial, it seems implausible that $f$ can be used to construct, say, $\sqrt{2}$.

+\paragraph{Algebraic Derivatives.} Given the applications that we are aware of, the most complicated part was to check that $f,g$ and their derivatives are rational at the origin.

+We wonder whether it might be sufficient if the values of $f,g$ and its derivatives are algebraic at the origin.
+This weaker condition might follow from some general argument that avoids computing $f,g$ and its derivatives.